 - PR (Public Relations)

 These are some of the most common marketing campaigns, but there are many others.
-For example, other types of marketing campaigns include affiliate marketing campaigns, influencer marketing campaigns, user-generated content campaigns, rebranding campaigns, and more.
+For example, other types of marketing campaigns include affiliate marketing campaigns, paid search campaigns, influencer marketing campaigns, user-generated content campaigns, rebranding campaigns, and more.

 Traditional marketing campaign refers to any type of marketing campaign that it’s not digital or online.
 The traditional marketing channels include: